 Canada expels Indian diplomat as it probes possible link to Sikh’s slaying.
-India rejects allegation
+India denies allegation

-NEW DELHI (AP) — Canada expelled a top Indian diplomat as it investigates what Prime Minister Justin Trudeau called credible allegations its government may have had links to the assassination in Canada of a Sikh activist, an accusation that India rejected as “absurd.”
+Canada expelled a top Indian diplomat as it investigates what Prime Minister Justin Trudeau called credible allegations its government may have had links to the assassination in Canada of a Sikh activist, an accusation that India rejected as “absurd” on Tuesday.

-Trudeau said in Parliament on Monday that Canadian intelligence agencies have been looking into the allegations after Sikh leader Hardeep Singh Nijjar, a strong supporter of an independent Sikh homeland known as Khalistan, was gunned down on June 18 outside a Sikh cultural center in Surrey, British Columbia.
+Trudeau said in Parliament on Monday that Canadian intelligence agencies have been looking into the allegations after Sikh leader Hardeep Singh Nijjar, a strong supporter of an independent Sikh homeland, was gunned down on June 18 outside a Sikh cultural center in Surrey, British Columbia.

+The Sikh independence, or Khalistan, movement is banned in India, where officials see it and affiliated groups as a national security threat.
+But it movement still has some support in northern India, as well as countries like Canada and the United Kingdom which are home to a sizable Sikh diaspora.

 Trudeau told Parliament that he brought up the slaying with Indian Prime Minister Narendra Modi at the G20 last week.
 He said he told Modi that any Indian government involvement would be unacceptable and that he asked for cooperation in the investigation.

+On Tuesday, India’s foreign ministry released a statement dismissing the allegation as “absurd and motivated.”
+The ministry’s added that Trudeau had made similar allegations to Modi.

+“Such unsubstantiated allegations seek to shift the focus from Khalistani terrorists and extremists, who have been provided shelter in Canada and continue to threaten India’s sovereignty and territorial integrity,” the statement noted, referring to the proposed name of a Sikh homeland.

-Canadian Foreign Minister Mélanie Joly said the head of Indian intelligence in Canada has been expelled as a consequence.
+Canadian Foreign Minister Mélanie Joly said a top diplomat, who she said was the head of Indian intelligence in Canada, has been expelled as a consequence.

 “If proven true this would be a great violation of our sovereignty and of the most basic rule of how countries deal with each other,” Joly said.
 “As a consequence we have expelled a top Indian diplomat.”